zhanghai/MaterialProgressBar/README.md

 - `app:mpb_useIntrinsicPadding`: Whether progress drawable should use its intrinsic padding.
 Defaults to `true`.
 - `app:mpb_showTrack`: Whether progress drawable should show a track.
 Defaults to `true` for horizontal progress drawable, `false` otherwise.

-`android:tint` and `android:tintMode` are also backported so that they can control the tinting of progress drawables.
+`android:tint` and `app:mpb_tintMode` are also backported so that they can control the tinting of progress drawables.
 The default tint color is `?colorControlActivated`, and the default tint mode is `src_in`.

 ### Using Drawable